mdiasdev/SwiftFestWorkshop/presentation.markdown

 routes.add(ReservationRoutes.allRoutes())
 ```

-Now, if we've done everything right, we should be able to create a Reservation using Postman.
+Now, if we've done everything right, we should be able to create a `Reservation` using Postman.
 But why don't we try it in the app:
 ```
 ```

-Let's go ahead and create an endpoint that allows a user to cancel their Reservation:
+Let's go ahead and create an endpoint that allows a user to cancel their `Reservation`:
 ```
 static func deleteReservation(request: HTTPRequest, response: HTTPResponse) {

 }
 ```

-Before anything, we want to make sure that the user has passed us the ID of the Reservation they want to cancel:
+Before anything, we want to make sure that the user has passed us the ID of the `Reservation` they want to cancel:
 ```
 guard let id = Int(request.urlVariables["id"] ??
 "0"), id > 0 else {
     response.completed(status: .badRequest)